-In addition to international instruments, there are a few relevant UN processes.
-Most recently in 2017, the UN Environment Assembly called for an Ad Hoc Open-ended Expert Group on Marine Litter and Microplastics In addition, the UN 2030 Agenda on Sustainable Development includes 17 goals, each with specific targets.
-Goal 14 (Life Below Water) includes a target to, “by 2025, prevent and significantly reduce marine pollution of all kinds, particularly from land-based activities, including marine debris and nutrient pollution.”
-Finally, as far back as 1995 more than 100 countries and the European Union supported the non-binding Global Programme of Action for the Protection of the Marine Enviornmento from Land-Based Activities (GPA), which addresses eight source categories of pollution, including marine litter, and encourages the development of regional and national programmes of action.

-Regional Programs

-The UN Environmental Programme’s Regional Seas Programme currently includes efforts of 143 countries participating through 18 Regional Seas Conventions and Action Plansto address the degradation of the world’s oceans by engaging neighboring countries to protect their common marine areas.

-In general, the plans identify actions such as minimizing inputs from sea-based and land-based sources of marine litter; promoting actions to remove existing litter from the marine environment; supporting education and outreach efforts to increase public awareness, promote better commercial and recreational fishing practices, and promote collaboration among governments, private industry, and non-governmental organizations; and identifying ways to monitor and assess the marine environment and the efficacy of these actions to minimize impacts from marine litter.
-In addition, some of the plans contain specific actions to be accomplished within timelines.

-Section IV: Key findings and Recommendation on next steps

-This literature review allows extraticting some key findings on the different aspects covererd that will help guidinging the next steps to be followed in order to address the threats associated with marine litter and microplastics in the Arctic Ocean.
+This literature review provides an opportunity to identify potential next steps to further examine and address marine litter, including microplastics, in the Arctic Ocean.

-The presence of marine litter and microplastics in the Arctic Ocean is connected to human activities occurring within and outside the Arctic region.
-Despite the lack of estimates of input of marine litter and microplastics linked to different human activities occurring in the Arctic region the analysis of existing coastal and seafloor litter data allows identifyingying fisheries related activities as the major source of marine litter in the Arctic in terms of number of objectsbut even more in terms of mass.
-In addition otheroother sea-based activities like aquaculture, apassanger and goods shipping and oil and gas exploration activities constitute additional sea-based sources.
-As for land-based sources coastal litter data allows also identifiying deficient waste management systems in coastal Arctic communities as an important localized source of marine litter.
-In lack of data reported by each of the sectors of activity on leakage of waste or microplastics, the undertstanding of the geographical distribution of the different human activities in the Arctic allows identifying the areas of the Arctic that are more exposed to the risk of input from these activities.
+The presence of marine litter, including microplastics, in the Arctic Ocean is connected to human activities occurring within and outside the Arctic region.
+Despite the lack of estimates of input linked to different human activities occurring in the Arctic region, the analysis of existing coastal and seafloor litter data identifies fisheries-related activities as a major source of marine litter in the Arctic in terms of number of objects and mass.
+Other sea-based activities like aquaculture, passenger and goods shipping, and oil and gas exploration activities constitute additional sea-based sources.
+As for land-based sources, coastal litter data points to deficient waste and wastewater management systems in some coastal Arctic communities as an important localized source of marine litter.
+While there is a lack of data from each of the sectors of activity on leakage of litter or microplastics, an undertstanding of the geographical distribution of the different human activities in the Arctic can be used to determine the areas of the Arctic that may be more exposed to the risk of input from these activities.

-The proportion of marine litter and microplastics arriving from distant sources is difficult to gauge against the local sources but connectivity of the Arctic marine areas with sourrounding marine areas and with the Arctic watershed provides potential for input from distant sources.
-Even so no distant inputs have been identified that could match the scale of input related to local fisheries which will prevail and be proportionally large compared to any remote sources.
+The proportion of marine litter, including microplastics, arriving from distant sources is difficult to gauge against the local sources, but connectivity of Arctic marine areas with surrounding marine areas and with Arctic watersheds provides potential for input from distant sources.